oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 maximum QoS that was granted for that Subscription or indicate that the subscription failed]{.mark} \[MQTT-SN-3.1.17.5-6\].
 The Server might grant a lower Maximum QoS than the subscriber requested.
 [The QoS of Application Messages sent in response to a Subscription MUST be the minimum of the QoS of the originally published Application message and the Maximum QoS granted by the Server]{.mark} \[MQTT-SN-3.1.17.5-7\].
-The server is permitted to send duplicate copies of a [Application]{.mark} message to a subscriber in the case where the original [Application]{.mark} message was published with QoS
+The server is permitted to send duplicate copies of a Application message to a subscriber in the case where the original Application message was published with QoS 1 and the maximum
-1 and the maximum QoS granted was QoS 0.
+QoS granted was QoS 0.

 > **Informative comment\
 > **If a subscribing Client has been granted maximum QoS 1 for a particular Topic Filter, then a QoS 0 Application Message matching the filter is
 > delivered to the Client at QoS 0.
-This means that at most one copy of the [Application]{.mark} message is received by the Client.
-On the other hand,
+This means that at most one copy of the Application Message is received by the Client.
+On the other hand, a QoS 2
-> a QoS 2 [Application]{.mark} Message published to the same topic is downgraded by the Server to QoS 1 for delivery to the Client, so that Client
+> Application Message published to the same topic is downgraded by the Server to QoS 1 for delivery to the Client, so that Client might receive
-> might receive duplicate copies of the [Application]{.mark} Message.
+> duplicate copies of the Application Message.
 >
 > **Informative comment**
 >